Free: Healthy Freezer Meals Recipe EbookGet It Now

 What To Serve With Roasted Asparagus

-Here are some simple meals to pair with easy asparagus recipes like this one:
+Here are some simple meals to pair with it:

 - Chicken – Make air fryer chicken breast or pan seared chicken breast while roasting asparagus in the oven, or make baked chicken legs first and then cook the asparagus quickly.